ulario/kotaka/UPGRADE-API.md

 module's initd.

-Modules will only be sent signals by ModuleD if they are officially online according to ModuleD's records
+Modules will only be sent signals by ModuleD if they are officially online according to ModuleD's records.

 A module registered as online, but whose initd is not compiled, will be an anomalous state that will generate a